xhenos/kodo/content/help/guides/troubleshooting-problems.md

 Often this will be resolved by force-quitting and reopening **Tachiyomi**.
 :::

-:::collapse title="Loader not implemented"
+:::collapse Loader not implemented
 It means that the respective extension for the manga is not installed.
 To fix, install the extension for the manga.
 If it still doesn't work, uninstall then reinstall the extension again.
 :::

-:::collapse title="Value Manga is licensed at data of type java.lang.String cannot be converted to JSONObject" This means that the manga has been licensed and can no longer be read on that source.
+:::collapse Value Manga is licensed at data of type java.lang.String cannot be converted to JSONObject" This means that the manga has been licensed and can no longer be read on that source.
 Try a different source to read the manga.
 :::

-:::collapse title="HTTP error 403"
+:::collapse HTTP error 403
 The source you selected may have **Cloudflare** protection on and is enforcing [CAPTCHA](#solving-a-captcha).
 Please complete the [CAPTCHA](#solving-a-captcha) to fix it.
 :::

-:::collapse title="HTTP error 429 (Too Many Requests)" The source banned your IP address (in most cases it's temporary).
+:::collapse HTTP error 429 (Too Many Requests)
+The source banned your IP address (in most cases it's temporary).
 We suggest to [migrate](./source-migration.md) part of your manga to another source.
 :::

-:::collapse title="HTTP error 5xx"
+:::collapse HTTP error 5xx
 Most probably the source you are trying to access has problems on their side.
 Open the source in <Navigation item="webview"/> and check if the site is down.
 :::

-:::collapse title="Unable to resolve host / Connection failed" That means that something prevents your connection with the site.
+:::collapse Unable to resolve host / Connection failed That means that something prevents your connection with the site.
 Possible reasons: your internet connection is bad, the app doesn't have access to internet, your ISP have blocked the site, the site is down.
 Try using different internet connection (switch to Wi-Fi, mobile data or a VPN).
 Try to enable <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> → **DNS over HTTPS**.
 :::

-:::collapse title="java.security.cert.CertPathValidatorException / Chain validation failed"
+:::collapse java.security.cert.CertPathValidatorException / Chain validation failed
 That means there is a problem with validating source's sertificate.

 - Check if the site's certificate have expired.
 Use an online service for checking SSL certificates.
 If the certificate have expired, then wait while the site owner will renew it.